harlanx/online_service_homepage/README.md

 # online_service_homepage

-An adaptive online service homepage website layout for different screen sizes created using Dart with Flutter SDK for Web (Hummingbird).
+An adaptive online service homepage website layout themed for a Community with interesting stories to tell.
+The website is created using Dart with Flutter SDK for Web (Hummingbird).

 Disclaimer: All names were fictional and the images of people and other assets was used for educational purposes only.